julienetie/wavefront/docs/events.md

 ...
 })
 ```
-The global-object is typically the `document` or `window` object.
+The root-object is typically a `document` or `window` object.

+`events.venue(...)` can only be called once per JavaScript execution context.
+So it is advisable to place it in a file named.
+`./src/events.venue.js` this file can represent all gloabl events across your application, or you can have multiple `*.venue.js` files to represent different golabl events per page or per JavaScript execution context.

 ### events.setPending()
-If an iframe is required the `pending` primitive should be used until the iframe is available, then it can be set using
+If iframe events need to be intercepted, the `pending` primitive should be used until the iframe is available, then it can be set using
 `events.setPending`
 ```javascript
 import { pending } from './vendor/wavefront.js'